RobinYou19/Le-jeu-des-Verts/README.md

 # Le-jeu-des-Verts
-Python implementation of the baton game
+Python implementation of the Quoridor game

-BONJOUR A TOUS